mosmith3asu/mosmith3asu.github.io/index.md

 ## Introduction

-_insert introduction_
+In recent years, bipedal robots have been becoming a more feasible means for achieving locomotion.
+Consequently, much research has been dedicated to investigating how to make these robots' gait as robust as possible.
+The interest in this field as a whole relates to the distinct advantage of a bipedal robot to transverse dynamic terrain that would otherwise be impossible for a wheeled system to overcome.
+However, this context implies that dynamic movements like jumping and hopping may be required or even be deemed as the optimal mode of locomotion by a robot.
+To this end, this research is dedicated to improving conditions for a stable landing position for robots that are subject to this requirement.
+Furthermore, bio-inspiration is a fundamental principle that is repeatedly referenced during the development of this system since many animals, like the kangaroo rat, have already developed mechanisms to address this problem.

 ## Research Question

-How can a jumping biped robot be constructed to:

-* dissipate kinetic energy upon landing?
-* passively achieve a stable standing position?
+How can a jumping biped robot be constructed to dissipate kinetic energy upon landing and passively achieve a stable standing position?

+Specifically, this research pertains to methods for achieving efficient power attenuation which is in contrast to the common focus on power conservation or recovery found in the literature.
+Additionally, the system will use laminate manufacturing methods to create a passive joint that achieves the desired system behavior.

 [link to full research question section](/researchquestion)